 Where to begin?

 - Chinese New Year is the most important social and economic holiday in China.
-It was originally tied to the lunar-solar calendar but is now widely celebrated as spring festival each year.
+It was originally tied to the lunar-solar calendar but is now widely celebrated as a spring festival each year.

 - Rosh Hashanah is the Jewish New Year.
 It opens the holy days of the Jewish people each fall and represents the first day that God opened the Book of Life.